 “How quaint.”
 She hissed while pushing off the counter, folding back into the crowd.

-The city roared as Corey survived the bus ride back to her neighborhood.
-It was nice to be out of the dry air and away from the rainwater that tended to drip onto your head at the worst time possible, but the cramped seating of NYC’s public transit was only slightly better.
-She pressed her cheek against the window, likely inviting all manner of germs to crawl all over her, but she didn’t care.
+The city roared as Corey survived the bus ride back to her neighborhood a few blocks outside of Hell’s Kitchen.
+It was nice to be out of the dry air and away from the rainwater that tended to drip onto your head at the worst time possible, but the cramped seating of Manhattan’s public transit was only slightly better.
+She pressed her cheek against the window, likely inviting all manner of germs to crawl all over her face, but she didn’t care.
 Outside of the bus, crowds of people had seemingly manifested out of thin air, and many of them were running.
 The news spread fast for such a big city, and Corey began to wonder where they were all running to.
 Maybe some were running home, to hug their children and kiss their wives as they waited for the inevitable draft to come.
 Others likely went to places like the one she had just left, bars and speakeasies now filling up with those who the news hit particularly hard; the city was alive, and it was screaming.